Cat Information

 Make sure the litter box is always clean.
 Cats and kittens do not like using heavily soiled litter boxes.
 Scoop out the hard bits frequently and change the litter daily.
 Thoroughly wash litter boxes once a week.

-If you live in a safe location and will allow your cat or kitten to go outside you may want to progress to toileting outside.
+If you live in a safe location and will allow your cat or kitten to go outside you may want to progress to pooping and peeing outside.
 This is achieved by simply moving the kitty litter box closer to the outside door slowly over a period of time.
 Eventually move it to just outside the door and then you can progress to no litter box at all.
 Make sure your kitten knows where the litter box is at all times.
-Don't move it suddenly from one room to the next and expect your kitten to know where it is.
+Don’t move it suddenly from one room to the next and expect your kitten to know where it is.
 When you have reached the stage of having the litter box outside watch your kitten and wait until you see him begin to use it.
 Then gently pick him up and show him an appropriate spot in the garden or yard that he can use instead.
 Cats and kittens love freshly dug soil or a sandy spot so you may be able to prepare an area ahead of time that you would like him to use.
-Eventually he will find his own preferred spots to toilet.
+Eventually he will find his own preferred spots to eliminate.